riplrt/riplrt.github.io/members.md

 <img src="/img/Ruslan.jpg" alt="Ruslan Fomentko" align="right" style="width: 15%; height: 15%; margin:8px">
 <div style="text-align:justify"><p><a name="Ruslan Fomenko"></a><i><b>Ruslan Fomenko (Research Assistant)</b></i>.
 Ruslan, also a recent graduate of the M.S. in Biomedical Sciences from Larkin University, grew up in Kazakhstan and moved Virginia Beach, Virginia during his high school years.
 He graduated from Christopher Newport University with a B.S. in Cellular and Molecular Biology with a Psychology minor, and later from Larkin University with a M.S. in Biomedical Sciences.
 In addition to volunteering in various clinical environments, Ruslan took part in an internship at Patient First (chain of patient care centers) as a licensed phlebotomist.
 His undergraduate research was focused on the antioxidant and antimicrobial properties of drought and salt-stressed Rosmarinus officinalis plants.</p></div>

 <div style="text-align:justify"><p>Ruslan's emergence as a researcher has been evident in the group.
-In addition to being one of the phlebotomists of the RIPLRT (yes, we work with human tissues and body fluids), Ruslan has been very active in different projects within the RIPLRT.</p></div>
+In addition to being one of the phlebotomists of the RIPLRT (yes, we work with human tissues and body fluids), Ruslan has been involved in different projects within the RIPLRT.</p></div>

 [Click here](#With Ruslan Fomenko and Hayat Srour) to view Ruslan's interview.